John-Abbott-College/4A8-Notes/30_Installer_WAP.md

 Regenerate the Installer:

-​	Right-click on your installer project and choose `Publish -> Create App packages...`
+​	Right-click on your installer project and choose `Publish -> Create App packages...`like we did before.
+Click next until you get to the  `Select and configure packages` page.

 In the `Select and configure packages` page, select the x86 and x64 architectures, instead of the generic Neutral:

 ![image-20230424025234415](./Images/WAPP_select_architectures.JPG)

+Note that we will only bother with the Release configuration.
+Our GitHub Actions script will have to reflect this.

 Click `Create` to create the Installer.
 This takes some time.